crlspe/nvim/ReadMe.md

 1. Install NVIM
 2. Install Plug plugin manager
 3. Clone the repo on your ~/.config/
-4. Run NVIM and exetute :PlugUpdate
+4. Run `nvim` and exetute :PlugInstall
+5. Uncomment the line: 40, and save
+6. Ready to use

 ## KeyMaps
 - Ctrl + /     => Toggle Comment Line       (for N, I modes)